Cross icon

 The first method, and the foundation of the web, is the classic HTTP request.
 The client (the AI) crafts a request, packages it up with headers and a body (the JSON-RPC payload), and sends it to the server.
 The server receives the request, does its work, and sends a single, self-contained response back.
 The conversation is then over.

 The second method is Server-Sent Events (SSE).
-If a standard HTTP request is a letter, SSE is a live phone call where only one person—the server—is allowed to talk.
+If a standard HTTP request is a letter, SSE is a live phone call where only one person, the server, is allowed to talk.
 The client "dials" the server by making an initial HTTP GET request, but this time it includes a crucial header: Accept: text/event-stream.
 This is the magic phrase that tells the server, "I'm not here for a quick chat; I'm here to listen, so keep the line open."

 The server, upon seeing this header, agrees to establish a persistent, unidirectional connection.
 It can then push a continuous stream of updates to the client over that single, long-lived HTTP connection.
 Each message in the stream is a simple, standardized text block.
 The data: field contains the actual message payload (usually a JSON object), and optional fields like event: can be used to label the type of message being sent.